 Status A green check mark indicates that the Packet Sensor is connected to Console.
-If you see a red "X" instead, make sure that the WANsupervisor service is running and look for errors in the event log (see page 41) Sensor Name Displays the name of the Packet Sensor and a colored square with the color defined in its configuration.
+If you see a rec "X" instead, make sure that the WANsupervisor service is running and look for errors in the event log (see page 34).
+Sensor Name Displays the name of the Packet Sensor and a colored square with the color defined configuration.
 Click to open a new tab with data specific to the Packet Sensor.
-Administrators and operators can right-click to open the Packet Sensor Configuration window Pkts/s (In / Out) Inbound and outbound packets/second throughput after IP or MAC validation Inbound Bits/s Inbound bits/second throughput after IP or MAC validation and the usage percent Outbound Bits/s Outbound bits/second throughput after IP or MAC validation and the usage percent Received Pkts/s Rate of sniffed packets before IP or MAC validation IPs (Int / Ext) IP addresses that sent or received traffic.
+Administrated and operators can right-click to open the Packet Sensor Configuration window.
+Pkts/s (In / Out) Inbound and outbound packets/second throughput after IP or MAC validation.
+Inbound Bits/s Inbound bits/second throughput after IP or MAC validation and the usage percent.
+Outbound Bits/s Outbound bits/second throughput after IP or MAC validation and the usage percent.
+Received Pkts/s The rate of sniffed packets before IP or MAC validation.
+IPs (Int / Ext) IP addresses that sent or received traffic.
 The Int(ernal)/Ext(ernal) IPs are the IPs inside/outside the IP Zone.
-The Stats Engine parameter from the Sensor configuration enables or disables the monitoring of external IPs Dropped Packets dropped by the packet capturing engine.
-A high number usually indicates a sniffing performance problem CPU% Percentage of CPUs used by the Packet Sensor process RAM Amount of memory used by the Packet Sensor process Start Time Time when the Packet Sensor started Server Which server runs the Packet Sensor.
+The Stats Generator parameter from the Sensor configuration enables or disable the monitoring of external IPs.
+Dropped Packets dropped by the packet capturing engine.
+A high number usually indicates a sniffin performance problem.
+CPU% Percentage of CPUs used by the Packet Sensor process.
+RAM The amount of memory used by the Packet Sensor process.
+Start Time The time when the Packet Sensor started.

+Which server runs the Packet Sensor.
 Click to open a new tab with data specific to the server.
-Administrators and operators can right-click to open the Server Configuration window
+Administrators and operators can right-click to open the Server Configuration window.